russellmorgan/russellmorgan.github.io/src/posts/run-gun.md

 ---
 layout: post.html
 title: Run and Gun VR Game
-intro: When the Oculus Quest got announced I knew I wanted to make something for the platform using Unreal Engine, I just wasn't sure what.
-Fast forward to a couple of months playing with my new toy and I realized this was the best workout device ever created for nerds like me who hate the sight of a gym.
+intro: When the Oculus Quest got announced I knew I wanted to make something for the platform using Unreal Engine.
+After a few months playing with my new toy and I realized this was the best workout device ever.
 After a lot of sweating to beat Saber and FitXR I started to wonder if I could make something more "game like" and less abstract than those titles.
-I also play a fair number of casual mobile games and hit on the idea of creating an endless runner in VR that also had guns.
+And so the idea of an endless runner with guns came to mind.
 thumbnail: thumbnail-run.jpg
 tags:
 - post